 |Travel Protections||Mediocre||Awesome: Primary rental, trip cancellation & delay, emergency medical & dental, etc.|

 |Other meaningful perks||

-The SPG Luxury card and Ritz-Carlton card aren’t as expensive as they appear to be.
-Yes, they cost $450 per year, but if you get the full $300 in hotel rebates from the Lux card, or the full $300 in airline incidental fees from the Ritz card, then your net cost comes to just $150.
-That’s still more than the next level down cards which cost $95 pear year (or $99 per year for the Marriott Business card), but the extra $55 may be worth paying if you value the card’s other benefits.
+The Bonvoy Brilliant card and Ritz-Carlton card aren’t as expensive as they appear to be.
+Yes, they cost $450 per year, but if you get the full $300 in hotel rebates from the Brilliant card, or the full $300 in airline incidental fees from the Ritz card, then your net cost comes to just $150.
+That’s still more than the next level down cards which cost $95 to $125 pear year, but the extra may be worth paying if you value the card’s other benefits.

 And that brings us back to the main question…

 If you’re looking for a rewarding card for general spend, you’ve come to the wrong place.
-SPG cards used to be good for that, but that’s no longer true.
-Marriott Rewards points are worth approximately 0.7 cents each [See: Reasonable Redemption Values (RRVs)].
+Marriott Bonvoy points are worth approximately 0.7 cents each [See: Reasonable Redemption Values (RRVs)].
 So, since most cards here offer 2 points per dollar for most spend, they offer only about 1.4% back in rewards.
 You can do much better than that.
 See these posts, for ideas: Best Rewards for Everyday Spend and Best Category Bonuses.
-That said, if you still want to use these cards for everyday spend, the Marriott Rewards Premier Business Plus offers the best 4X categories (with the SPG Business card close behind).
+That said, if you still want to use these cards for everyday spend, the Bonvoy Premier Plus Business offers the best 4X categories (with the Bonvoy Business card close behind).

 In my mind, there are only two good reasons (for most people) to keep these cards: annual free nights, and elite status.